oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/pg_linear_programs.md

 ## Introduction

-The task of a linear program is to optimize a linear function over a polyhedron.
+The purpose of a linear program is to optimize a linear function over a polyhedron.